oOosys/diagonalViewsOnPythonNumpyArrays/README.md

 This repository was born out of the need to create OpenCV numpy 2-D array representing an RGB image out of a sequence of color gradient values stored as an 1-D array.

-There are following questions with answers on stackoverlog related to this topic:
+There are following questions with answers on stackoverflow related to this topic:

 Algorithm for transformation of an 1-D-gradient into a special form of a 2-D-gradient :